 Do you enjoy experiencing local cultures when you travel?
-What if I told you that you could visit the indigenous Embera Indian tribe in Panama?
-You can either take a tour from Panama City or, for something a little more adventurous, visit a village in the remote Darien province.
+What if I told you that you could visit the indigenous Embera Indian tribe while you’re in Panama?

 Our trip to the Embera village

-Yep, even though the village is isolated, it is still connected to the outside world.
+Yes, even though the village is isolated, it is still connected to the outside world.

 Traditional Emberá dress